 At the audition:

 - You will be asked to participate in exercises that will require some movement.
-Try to find a space by your computer where you will have a little room to move around in and wear clothes and shoes that you can move in easily.
+Please wear clothes and shoes that will allow you to move safely and freely.

 - Respond spontaneously in directed improvisational exercises.